LesFerch/WinSetView/Manual.md

 This button will appear after first run (i.e. after **Submit** has been clicked).
 Each time you click **Submit**, the PowerShell script makes a backup of the user's Explorer view registry keys to a date-time-named file.
 The **Restore** button will bring up a dialog to let you pick a backup file to restore.
 Since it's a standard file dialog, you can use the same interface to delete any unwanted backups by selecting them and right-clicking to get a *Delete* option.

+**IMPORTANT**: Many of the items shown in the **Options** page, are not affected by the Restore feature.
+Be sure to check the items in the Options page and set them to your desired settings.
+Specifically, the items up to and including "Set a start folder for Explorer" are not affected by Restore.

 ### Load Settings

 (Advanced interface)